- If Steam is crashing on your computer, the first thing you should do is restart your machine.

 - Right-click on your Graphics Driver and select Update Driver.
 Follow the on-screen prompts to install the latest drivers for your system.

-Once done, go back to Steam and check if the program would still crash while in use.
+Once done, go back to Steam and check if the program would still crashes while in use.

 Fix 6: Update Windows